Campaign Trail: The Game of Presidential Elections

-Campaign Trail: The Game of Presidential Elections is a board game published in 1983 by Game Designers' Workshop.
+Campaign Trail: The Game of Presidential Elections is a board game published in 1984 by Game Designers' Workshop.

-Contents
+Gameplay

 Campaign Trail is a game in which players run the campaigns for their candidates by collecting votes as they move their tokens around the board.
+The Electoral College and random political endorsements are also part of the game and must be factored in to strategy.

-Reception
+Reception and legacy

 Alan R. Moon reviewed Campaign Trail for Games International magazine and stated, "I find this game a little boring and long to keep my interest."

-Other recognition
+Sid Sackson, writing for the magazine Games, thought it was "one of the most successful [games] in capturing the competitive fervour of the real thing [election season]".
+The same magazine named it 9th in their top 100 games of 1984.

 A copy of this game is held in the collection of the Strong National Museum of Play (object 117.765).
+The 2012 browser game The Campaign Trail, by Dan Bryan, was inspired by the board game.